chef/chef-workstation/www/content/workstation/upgrade_labs.md

 ### Falling Back to a Downloading a Cookbook from Chef Server

-If you do not have access to the original version-controlled source of a cookbook, press return at the prompt and `chef analyze capture` will use a copy of the cookbook downloaded from the Chef Server.
+If you do not have access to the original version-controlled source of a cookbook, press return at the prompt and `chef capture` will use a copy of the cookbook downloaded from the Chef Server.

 This is not an ideal practice.
 You will likely be making changes to the cookbooks in the steps ahead.
 It is important that you be able to track those changes and test your changes in a continuous integration pipeline, which is beyond the scope of this document.
 If you make changes in a copy of the cookbook without version control information, it will be difficult to reconcile those changes in the future.
 If you find yourself in this situation, it is likely worth the effort to try to track down the version-controlled source.